joeavanzato/omni/README.md

 ### What is it?

-- An open-source, modular, extensible utility for collecting evidence via commands, scripts and files from remote Windows devices to enhance the efficiency of Incident Responders
+- An open-source, modular, extensible utility for collecting evidence from on-prem Windows computers via commands, scripts and files to enhance the efficiency of Incident Responders

 omni helps incident responders rapidly aggregate information from domain-joined devices across an enterprise network.